 If you only talk about the problem-solving aspect of a situation (e.g., “I was able to create a complex Excel analysis that convinced the manager.
 Here is how I set up my analysis:…”), you will not pass your interview.

-Examples of Personal Impact stories
+Examples of Personal Impact Stories

 Below I have compiled two sample stories on a higher level.
 You could use them to take some building blocks for the foundation of your own personal and authentic stories.
 These are just starting ideas as during the live interviews, interviewers will dig a lot deeper to discuss the situation over 10-15, sometimes even 20 minutes.
 Interviewers will dive deep and try to understand mainly three things: